 - Self-Help Password Reset can be enabled (if desired) to allow users to reset their own passwords if there are any problems.

 - Usable by companies who do not have, or do not wish to use, an active AD infrastructure, or have users who are not a part of the company domain log into the Issuetrak site.

-- Two-factor Authentication is not available for Issuetrak authenticated accounts.
+- Multi-Factor Authentication is available for Issuetrak authenticated accounts.

 There are several authentication methods available to allow users to log in via LDAP, Active Directory Federation Services, Azure AD, or OAuth 2.0 / OIDC.
 Passwords for these accounts are not stored within Issuetrak and will require additional configuration in order to allow user login.

 Some notes about these methods:

 - Only mapped groups or OUs in the Identity Management section of Issuetrak will have users that can log in or be updated on login.

 - Additional security for your Issuetrak site as the accounts are maintained in the Active Directory environment.

 - AD Federation Services and Azure AD allow for two-factor authentication if it is enabled and configured in the Active Directory environment.